- The International Rescue Committee (IRC) responds to the world’s worst humanitarian crises and helps people to survive and rebuild their lives.

-- IRC has been working in Pakistan for over 30 years, and manages and delivers large, complex programs to meet the needs in health, education, protection, environmental health and livelihoods for displaced, poor and disaster affected communities.
+- IRC has been working in Pakistan for approximately 40 years, managing and delivering large, complex programs to meet the needs in health, education, safeguarding, environmental health and livelihoods for displaced, poor and disaster affected communities.

-- IRC works in partnership with local government and non-governmental organizations and currently works in the Khyber Pakhtunkhwa and Sindh provinces.
+- IRC works in partnership with local government and non-governmental organizations and is currently working across the country.

 Key Working Relationships:

 Technical Leads: Gender Equality Coordinator and WPE Manager

 - Graduate/Master’s degree in social sciences, women/Gender studies/Inclusion or other relevant field